GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 } //mounted
 ```

-Cool.
-Almost done.
 Now, it would still return a plane text - but with all the markdown formatting.
-So, on to searching for a VueJs library to parse Markdown.
+So, on to Markdown parsing process.

 ### Implementation